brunorijsman/cascade-cpp/README.md

     make data-performance
     make data-zero-handling

+To produce graphs, you need to have [Cascade-Python](https://github.com/brunorijsman/cascade-python) installed in the $HOME/cascade-python directory.

-The produce the graphs for specific set of experiments (this assumes that ~/cascade-python contains the Python script to produce the graps, and that the data has already been produced):
+The produce the graphs for specific set of experiments (this assumes that that the data has already been produced):

     make graphs

-The produce the data for specific set of experiments:
+To produce the graphs for specific set of experiments:

     # Choose one of these
     make graphs-papers